Kameshwaran-E/User-Management-React/README.md

 # User-Management

-- React (v18), Router(v6) and Node (v20).
+- React (v18) and Node (v20).
-- Dark-Mode and Rich Text Support
+- jsonplaceholder api for fetching data
-- Functional components in TS.
+- Functional components .
-- Tailwind and scss for styling.
+- Boxicons for icons.
-- Responsive across three different breakpoints
-- Deployed on Github Pages.
+- Deployed on Netlify.

 ## Preview